ttetrafon/YADTS/Readme.md

 # YADTS

-**Version 0.0.1**
+**Version 0.1.0**

-Yet Another D Twenty System is an organisational tool for pen and paper games.
+Yet Another D-Twenty System is an organisational tool for pen and paper games.

 ## Descrition